arenaxr/arena-docs/content/schemas/definitions.md

 ARENA objects follow the structure of [`Scene Message object`](#scene-message-object), with general object properties, paired with a more granular detailed `data` sub-object which varies in form and follow the examples below.

 ARENA 3D Environment is built on top of [A-Frame](https://aframe.io/), and it supports the majority of A-Frame's primitives (e.g., geometries like boxes, circles, spheres) and components (that can be attached to objects, such as position, rotation, material, sound).
-See [here](/content/schemas/#arena-objects-and-a-frame) for a clarification of the relation between ARENA and A-Frame properties.
+See our [clarification of the relationship](/content/schemas/#arena-objects-and-a-frame) between ARENA and A-Frame properties.

 {% include alert type="tip" title="Tip" content="
 In most cases, arbitrary A-Frame properties which are applied in HTML as attributes can be applied to ARENA Objects.
 We link the corresponding A-Frame object definition for completeness in the tables below.